 If more than 50 per cent of the mature ash in the stand is infected, the annual rate of spore production will be very high.
 The economic value and condition of the trees will decline rapidly, and therefore you might wish to realise their value sooner than originally planned.
-Felling all the ash should be considered to allow regeneration, but you might wish to leave some trees which are close to dying to provide deadwood and biodiversity in the stand.
+Subject to adherence with UK Forestry Standard, felling all the ash should be considered to allow regeneration, but you might wish to leave some trees which are close to dying to provide deadwood and biodiversity in the stand.

 Similarly, you might consider retaining any that still look healthy, e.g. 90 per cent or more of the crown is healthy.

 - if the stand is a mixture of species, and there are enough trees of other species to form a closed stand within 10 years, it is likely that your management objectives can still be achieved without replanting after felling the ash; and

 - if the stand is a mixture and there are NOT enough trees of other species to form a closed stand within 10 years, it is likely that the stand will have to be regenerated by planting alternative species after felling.
 (See below for guidance.)